almosr/preic/README.md

 ### Source code controls

 Pre-processing is going to modify the input source code various ways.
-All the features of the tool are optional, it is up to you whether you want to make use of it or not.
+All the features of the tool are optional, it is up to you whether you want to use them or not.

 Below you will find the description of all of these features:

 #### White space

 Indenting the source code helps to understand structure of the execution.
-While it could be done by using colon ( `:`) character at the beginning of the line in BASIC, but that is actually decreasing the program performance at runtime.
+While it could be done by using colon (`:`) character at the beginning of the line in BASIC, but that is actually decreasing the program performance at runtime.
+Same goes to spaces between BASIC commands and parameters, not needed at runtime, but makes the source code more readable.

 Processing is going to strip all whitespace characters from the beginning and end of each source code line, so feel free to indent your source code in any way you like.